Road network in Tamil Nadu: Road network

+As of 2023, Tamil Nadu has an extensive road network covering about 2.71 lakh km with a road density of 2084.71 km per 1000 km2 which is higher than the national average of 1926.02 km per 1000 km2.
+The Highways Department (HD) of the state is primarily responsible for construction and maintenance of national highways, state highways, major district roads and other roads in the state.
+It operates through eleven wings with 120 divisions and 450 subdivisions.

-National Highways
+National highways

-Road stretches which have heavy traffic intensity of more than 30,000 Passenger Car Units (PCUs) connecting different state capitals, major ports, large industrial areas and tourist centers are designated National Highway by Government of India.
-In Tamil Nadu, National Highways Wing of Highways & Minor Ports Department was established in the year 1971 to look after the works of improving, maintaining and renewing of National Highways laid down by National Highways Authority of India (NHAI).
-National Highways wing exercises central government funds from Ministry of Road Transport and Highways for improvement works.
-Out of 25 National Highways in Tamil Nadu, 12 highways completely lie within the state.
-National Highways plying through Tamil Nadu are listed below in the table:
+Road stretches that have heavy traffic intensity of more than 30,000 passenger car units (PCUs) connecting different state capitals, major ports, large industrial areas and tourist centers are designated National Highway by the Indian government.
+National Highways wing of the highways and minor ports department, established in 1971, is responsible for improving, maintaining, and renewing of national highways as laid down by the National Highways Authority of India (NHAI).
+National Highways wing exercises central government funds from the Ministry of Road Transport and Highways for improvement works.
+There are 48 national highways of length 6805 km in the state.